RedHatGov/devsecops-workshop-dashboard/tekton/workshop/content/lab14.md

 ```

 * Then, we need a trigger binding.
 Again, because we're not mapping any parameters from the incoming request, this is basically an empty object.
-Create the YAML object below in the `<user#>-cicd` project
+Create the YAML object below in the `%username%-cicd` project

 ```yaml
 apiVersion: triggers.tekton.dev/v1alpha1